ljdyer/training-data-cleaner/README.md

 # Training data cleaner

+A web app for calculating BLEU scores

+:warning: **Currently in prototype stage and easily breakable!**

+:warning: **Security of host not verified.
+Do not upload proprietary data!**

 ## The problem

 Translation memories are an excellent source of training data for machine translation (MT) models.